How to Stop The IRS from Garnishing Your Social Security Payments

 - Full Payment — To stop the garnishment, some people take out loans, borrow from their retirement accounts, or find other means to pay the entire tax bill.
 Paying in full stops interest and penalties from accruing, but before borrowing money, you should compare the interest rate on the private loan to what the IRS offers for installment plans.

-- Partial Payment Installment Agreement (PPIA) — This option also lets you make monthly payments, but you don’t have to pay all of your tax debt.
-The IRS sets up the payments so that some of the debt expires.
+- Partial Payment Installment Agreement (PPIA) — This option also lets you make monthly payments, but you don’t have to pay all of your tax liability.
+The IRS sets up the payments so that some of the liability expires.
 That saves you money in the long run.
 To qualify for a PPIA, you have to share detailed financial information with the IRS.

 - Offer In Compromise — Similar to a PPIA, an offer in compromise lets you pay less than you owe.
 You have to make a lump sum payment or pay off the offer within 24 months.
 To qualify, you must make a full financial disclosure to the IRS.

-- Bankruptcy — In some cases, you can get tax debt discharged through bankruptcy.
-However, the tax debt must meet detailed criteria such as being an income tax that is more than three years old.
-Only consider this option if you have overwhelming consumer debt and you’ve talked with a tax or bankruptcy professional.
+- Bankruptcy — In some cases, you can get tax liability discharged through bankruptcy.
+However, the tax liability must meet detailed criteria such as being an income tax that is more than three years old.
+Only consider this option if you have overwhelming consumer liability and you’ve talked with a tax or bankruptcy professional.

 - Appeal the Social Security Garnishment or Levy — If you disagree with the Social Security levy, you should appeal.
 The final notice of intent to levy should outline your right to appeal.
 A Collection Due Process hearing can be requested within 30 days of receiving that letter.
 You have the right to request an equivalent hearing for about a year.
 The Collection Appeals Program can also be used to appeal.
 Start by filling out Form 12153 (Request for a Collection Due Process or Equivalent Hearing).